 But because nature always finds a way, even under the oppressive eye of Saudi authorities, single Saudis are putting in the work.

-As Vocativ explains, Saudi men call random numbers in hopes of reaching someone that they can chat and flirt with.
+Saudi men call random numbers in hopes of reaching someone that they can chat and flirt with.
 Men will even drop their phone numbers on scraps of paper from cars within sight of a woman, with the hopes that a) she is single, b) she will actually pick up the paper and c) she will then call them.

 (The unattached members of our team would surely die single and alone, because this sounds like a ton of work.)